Suggestion: Watch the 10 minutes video tutorial before reading this article

 We’ve received quite a lot of questions about how a product “that can be placed in a child’s mouth” is defined.

 However, I wouldn’t try to bend this, if I was imported toys from China to the United States.
-Besides, a Chinese manufacturer that is able to limit the first category of Phthalates is (most likely) also capable of limiting the second category.
+Besides, a Chinese manufacturer that is able to limit the first category of Phthalates is likely also capable of limiting the second category.

 Lead, a toxic heavy metal, is also strictly limited.
 Colors and surface coating, the main sources of lead, may not contain more than 0.009% of lead.
 Anything else is a violation against the CPSIA.

-Mechanical regulations refer to the physical aspects of a product, such as seams and plastic parts.
+Mechanical regulations refer to the physical aspects of a product, such as seams, edges, loose parts, and plastic parts.

-These regulations are not outlined in the CPSIA, but refer to ASTM (American Society for Testing and Materials) standards, such as ASTM F 963-11: The Standard Consumer Safety Specification for Toy Safety.
+These regulations are not outlined in the CPSIA but refer to ASTM (American Society for Testing and Materials) standards, such as ASTM F963-17-Toys-Mechanical Hazards.

-However, the physical proportions of teddy bears and a bunk beds are very different.
-Therefore, different ASTM standards apply to different children’s products.
+However, the physical proportions of teddy bears and bunk beds are very different.
+Therefore, different ASTM standards apply depending on the product type.

 CPSIA Tracking labels